 I thought so much had changed for women over the years.

 I believed I was so different from my mother, getting my education and having a career.
-But here I stand in an apron, cooking dinner for my family.
+But here I stand, a busy mom in an apron, cooking dinner for my family.
 Just like her.
 The only difference is that I have better appliances.

 While the potatoes are in the oven, I get out salmon to grill and start to think about breakfast in the morning.
 I can whip up overnight French toast in the crock pot if I start it now.
 I better defrost the ground beef for tomorrow’s dinner while I am at it.
 All this work for home-prepared meals seems overrated.
 Isn’t that why they invented food delivery?